 The 1 Hotel Hanalei Bay Resort is a luxury hotel located on Kauai — also known as “the garden island” — in Hawaii, USA.
 The hotel is inspired by nature and focuses on sustainability and wellness.
 It offers personalized wellness packages, daily physical and nutritional itineraries, and a variety of restorative therapies at its spa.
 The hotel has a fitness center, swimming pools, a large spa center, and 252 rooms and suites for guests.
 Five food and beverage options also serve fresh, local, and sustainably sourced cuisine.
 The hotel is set amid a tropical ocean and surrounded by lush greenery, making it a perfect retreat for those looking to relax and connect with nature.

 Website: 1 Hotel Hanalei Bay Resort, Kauai, Hawaii.
-Opening: Spring 2023.
+Now Open.
 Image © 1 Hotels

 62Regent Bali Canggu, Bali, Indonesia